Filter, Sort, and Paginate Lists#

 Pagination is opt-in.
 Lists return every matching row when no page_size is supplied.
 Pass page_size (and optionally page) to enable pagination, or set default_page_size on the view class if you want every request to be paginated by default.

 Unknown query keys are rejected with 422.
 Filters are narrowing controls — a typo or unsupported operator silently ignored could widen the result set.
 Generated list endpoints validate the request against the schema’s declared parameters and reject anything else.
-If a view consumes a custom query parameter outside the schema (e.g. ?include_deleted=true), declare it on the view:
+To allow extra view-specific keys, see Extra query parameters.

 Filtering#